snake-biscuits/bsp_tool/docs/index.md

 At present, my focus is on creating custom mapping tools for Titanfall & CSO2
 I hope this documentation proves useful to developers of similar tools

-Please do not use `bsp_tool` to copy another creator's work
+**Please do not use `bsp_tool` to copy, decompile or steal another creator's work**
-The primary goal of `bsp_tool` is to provide mapping tools for games that have none
+The primary goal of `bsp_tool` is to extend community mapping tools
-Please don't just copy a map from one game to another and call it a day
+If you want to bring maps to a game like CSO2 or Titanfall, please don't stop at porting

-Create something new, and see what level design can do in the hands of players
+Create something new, and show us all what level design tools can do in the hands of players

  * [Timeline of the .bsp format](./timeline.html)